-One permanent display, Gateway to the Workers City, approaches the history of Hamilton from the working person's perspective -- the development of industry, immigration, the creation of unions (including the famous 1946 Stelco strike), and, on a more personal level, the recreational life of workers at Hamilton bay (when it was still safe to swim in Lake Ontario!).
+One permanent display, Gateway to the Workers City, approaches the history of Hamilton from the working person's perspective -- the development of industry, immigration, the creation of unions (including the famous 1946 Stelco strike), and, on a more personal level, the recreational life of workers at Hamilton bay.

-There's also Punching the Clock which is -- you guessed it -- about factory work.
+There's also Punching the Clock which is about factory work.

 This work of art, entitled Monument to Workers Injued and Killed on the Job, by Paul Cvetich (1989), is actually a model of the final piece that hangs in downtown Hamilton in front of City Hall.